 The audit and internal control committee is a sub-committee of the main board of governors.
 Its purpose is to oversee all systems, controls and processes that may have an impact on the trust's abilities to meet its objectives.
-The committee has formally met three times during the year.
+The committee has formally met twice times during the year (one out of the scheduled three had to cancelled).
 Attendance during the year at meetings of the committee was as follows: